 In this day and age where efficiency and sustainability are given much importance, it may be worth considering buying products that feature “green technologies.”
 One such product is the solar watch.
 Is a solar-powered watch right for you?
 Read on to know more about solar watches pros and cons.

 What Is a Solar Watch?

-Before we discuss solar watches pros and cons, we must first define ‘what is a solar watch’.
+Before we discuss the pros and cons of solar watches, we must first define ‘what is a solar watch’.
 A solar watch is a watch that is powered by a solar cell.
-Sunlight or artificial light are absorbed by the solar panel behind the crystal.
+Sunlight or artificial light is absorbed by the solar panel behind the crystal.
 The dial is either above or on the solar panel.
 To power the watch, the solar panel converts light into electrical energy.

 The watch stores energy in a rechargeable cell to power itself when covered (by a long sleeve) or during the night.

 In particular, Citizen solar watches use lithium-ion batteries to store enough energy to power the watch for several months without light exposure, by allowing it to enter a hibernation (power-saving) mode.
 In that mode, the second’s hand stops until the solar watch is re-exposed to light.
 Not all solar watches have a power-saving mode, yet will still hold a charge for up to six months, as with uncomplicated analog versions made by Citizen.